devanshkhare1705/Ground-Up-Neural-Nets/README.md

 I've built deep neural network architectures with PyTorch before.
 My objective in implementing this ground-up small-scale neural network is not to optimize for performance and efficiency.
 Instead, I wanted to implement it for three reasons:

-1) To understand the low-level knobs and levers that impact complex deep learning architectures.
+1) To understand the low-level knobs that impact complex deep learning architectures.
 How can I take the robustness of my neural networks to the next level?

 2) To identify shortcomings in the state-of-the-art today.
 What ideas do we treat as immutable truths, when they were just one of the many options before their widespread adoption?